MP-Project-Dorrah/client/README.md

 •	Edit appointment  <br/> As a seller user, I can edit on the appointment if it's done or not

+•	cancle ap
-•	cancle appointment  <br/> As a user, I can cancel the appointment if it doesn't contain payment (Architect)
+pointment  <br/> As a user, I can cancel the appointment if it doesn't contain payment (Architect)

 •	Add to interest list  <br/> As a user, I can add or remove the property to my interested in list